thomblweed/courses-site/README.md

 ## Explore the project graph

-Run `nx graph` to show the graph of the workspace.
+Run `pnpx nx graph` to show the graph of the workspace.
 It will show tasks that you can run with Nx.

 - [Learn more about Exploring the Project Graph](https://nx.dev/core-features/explore-graph)